Opentrons/opentrons/api/docs/v2/new_modules.rst

 This example would likely take just as long as the blocking version above; it’s unlikely that one aspirate and one dispense action would take longer than the time for the module to heat.
 However, be careful when putting a lot of commands between a ``set_target_temperature()`` call and a ``delay()`` call.
 In this situation, you’re relying on ``wait_for_temperature()`` to resume execution of commands once heating is complete.
 But if the temperature has already been reached, the delay will begin later than expected and the Heater-Shaker will hold at its target temperature longer than intended.

-Additionally, if you want to pipette while the module is holding at a speed and/or temperature, you need to parallelize the commands yourself.
-One of the simplest ways to do this is with Python’s ``time`` library.
+Additionally, if you want to pipette while the module holds at a target for a certain length of time, you need to track the holding time yourself.
+One of the simplest ways to do this is with Python’s ``time`` module.
 First, add ``import time`` at the start of your protocol.
-Then use :py:func:`time.time` to set a reference time when the target is reached, and a ``while`` loop to check if the desired amount of time has elapsed:
+Then, use :py:func:`time.monotonic` to set a reference time when the target is reached.
+Finally, add a delay that calculates how much holding time is remaining after the pipetting actions:

 .. code-block:: python

-    hs_mod.set_and_wait_for_target_temperature(75)
+    hs_mod.set_and_wait_for_temperature(75)
     start_time = time.monotonic()  # set reference time
     pipette.pick_up_tip()
     pipette.aspirate(50, plate['A1'])
     pipette.dispense(50, plate['B1'])
     pipette.drop_tip()
+    # delay for the difference between now and 60 seconds after the reference time
     protocol.delay(max(0, start_time+60 - time.monotonic()))
     hs_mod.deactivate_heater()

 Provided that the parallel pipetting actions don’t take more than one minute, this code will deactivate the heater one minute after its target was reached.

-You’ll also notice that the timing ``while`` loop has been embedded in an ``if`` statement.
-Without this, the protocol will wait the entire duration, even in simulation and when loading the protocol onto a robot.
-This is because the Python API’s :py:meth:`.ProtocolContext.delay` method is designed to run instantaneously in simulation, but the methods from the ``time`` module (or any other module) run as they ordinarily would.
-Skipping these steps when simulating — yet performing them when ``not protocol.is_simulating()`` — saves considerable time.
+If more than one minute has elapsed, the value passed to ``protocol.delay`` will equal 0, and the protocol will continue immediately.

 Deactivating
 ============